-One-piece flow, sometimes called continuous flow, is a production method used instead of traditional mass production.
+One-piece flow, sometimes called continuous flow or single-piece flow, is a production method used instead of traditional mass production.
 In mass production, materials move through the manufacturing process in batches which can be highly inefficient.
 In one-piece flow, a product is completed before the next one is started typically used in Lean organizations and will help businesses achieve Just-in-Time production.

 Simply speaking, one-piece flow means parts are moved through the facility with little or no waiting time and arts are moved though operations efficiently.
 While this method of production may not seem intuitive, it is actually faster than performing Step 1 of a process on 100 products at once before moving on to Step 2.
 In mass production, it takes time to switch tasks or move products as a group.
 One-piece flow is generally more efficient, limits the amount of work in process, and prevents bottlenecks.
 The concept of one-piece flow is to only process and produce what the customer wants, effectively working to reduce the risk of excess production.